peoplegeist/public-api-doc/README.md

-# Documentation for Peoplegeist Text AI Public API for integration
+# Integration API for Peoplegeist Text AI

 This is the documentation for the API: